Root Awakening

 “The examined life.
 The fully integrated vocation.
 Some people are the practitioners and some people make the practitioners possible.
 Both are necessary.”

 Alex looked at him for a moment longer.
-Then he picked up the kava shell and finished it, and moved on to something else — his landlord, a Discord argument about Aristotle, the JRPG he’d gone back to for the third time because something about the world design was genuinely philosophically interesting and he would not be embarrassed about this — and Dale felt the pressure release, the conversation flowing back to easier ground, and told himself this was fine.
+Then he picked up the kava shell and finished it and moved on.
+His landlord, an ongoing Discord argument about Aristotle.
+The JRPG he went back to for the third time because the world design had a philosophical weight he wasn’t embarrassed to admit.
+Dale felt the pressure release, the conversation flowing back to easier ground, and told himself this was fine.

 He could feel himself working.
 The wit sharpened.
-The irony thickened, each deflection requiring slightly more effort than the last.
-He was carrying the weight of the managed version of himself across four hours of accumulated kratom and old current, and the combination was making his shoulders ache.
+The irony thickened, each deflection requiring more effort than the last.
+He was carrying the weight of the managed version of himself across an hour of accumulated kratom and old current, and the combination was making his shoulders ache.

 Alex was mid-sentence about the role of artificial scarcity in video game economies when he said, offhand, the way you mentioned someone still present in your thinking:

-“—which is the argument Claire always made about institutional incentives, actually.
+“—the argument Claire always made about institutional incentives.
 That scarcity gets manufactured into systems so the people running them can claim authority over distribution.”

 Dale’s cup was halfway to his mouth.